Tofo Dive Sites – There are about 15 significant sites dived on a regular basis in the general area around Tofo.

 Diving Mozambique: Tofo Dive Sites – Amazon

-Amazon Reef is the farthest site dived regularly from Tofo and involves a long boat ride of almost 60 minutes, so it can only be dived when the weather is good as there is nowhere to really shelter on the way…
+Amazon Reef is the farthest of the Tofo dive sites site that are dived regularly.
+It involves a long boat ride of almost 60 minutes, so it can only be dived when the weather is good as there is nowhere to really shelter on the way…

 But its a really great site and well worth the journey time to get there.

-The site is a horseshoe shaped reef that is reminiscent of an amphitheater with a maximum depth of 28m on the sandy/rocky bottom inside the horseshoe, while the reef top depth varies between 22m and 24m.
+The site is a horseshoe shaped reef that is reminiscent of an amphitheater.
+The maximum depth is 28m on the sandy/rocky bottom inside the horseshoe, while the reef top depth varies between 22m and 24m.

 Amazon Reef Image Gallery